mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ It turns out yes, we can change our perspective so that we see `map` in a new light, and from that perspective we will see `map` as a compositional thing.

-^ Rather than thinking of `map` as some operation we call on things by doing "dot map" and passing a function, we can flip things around and see that `map` is nothing more than a way to changing functions that go between plain types so that they instead go between generic types.
+^ Rather than thinking of `map` as some operation we call on things by doing "dot map" and passing a function, we can flip things around and see that `map` is nothing more than a way to changing functions that go between plain types into ones that instead go between generic types.

 ^ So a function from A to B becomes a function from array of As to array of Bs